Who's Who at STM

 Lucy Derges is Manager of Research and joined STM in December 2020.
 She coordinates research projects that deliver data analysis, resources and reports that inform all involved in the global activity of research.
 She also monitors the industry for developments and gathers research to support global advocacy work.
 Lucy also is a member of the Policy and Advocacy team and supports STM’s activities in the Asia-Pacific region.
 She holds a BScEcon(hons) and a number of postgraduate certifications in International Affairs.
 She has previously worked as a global Marketing Manager and spent ten years in the UK Civil Service as a Policy Analyst and Relationship Manager.
 She is currently completing an MA Publishing Studies with Oxford Brookes University.

 Jo Dinnage STM General Manager Events and Sponsorship joined STM in January 2008 as Events Manager.
 Responsible for event sponsorship and the organisation of STM events including seminars, courses, conferences, webinars, and outside exhibitions.

-She negotiates with venues on meeting rooms, accommodation, audio visual requirements, catering, reviews contracts, budgets, liaises with guest speakers, moderators, sponsors and delegates throughout the duration from briefing stage to the actual event.
+She negotiates with venues on meeting rooms, accommodation, audiovisual requirements, catering, reviews contracts, controls budgets, liaises with guest speakers, moderators, sponsors, and delegates throughout the duration from the briefing stage to the actual event.

 Barbara Kalumenos joined STM in July 2008 as Director of Public Affairs.
 She holds a degree of Biology from the Ludwig-Maximilians-University in Munich and has been working since 1985 in leading Sales & Marketing positions for various international companies focused on scientific information including Beilstein and Elsevier where since 2006 she was Director of External Relations for the German-speaking countries.